 When To Use Shakeout Runs

-Generally, the shorter your race distance, the more important it is your body is ready to run hard from the gun.
-The intensity required to maintain goal 5K pace from start to finish requires a lengthy and intense warmup.
+Generally, the shorter your race distance, the more important it is for your body to be ready to run hard from the gun.
+The intensity required to maintain a goal 5K pace from start to finish requires a lengthy and intense warmup.
 A shakeout run is another opportunity to stimulate the central nervous system and get blood flowing, which can help you reach peak intensity faster.

 Try incorporating a shakeout run during your next tune-up race and experience how beneficial it can be to be fully primed and ready to go when you hit the starting line.